-(A) The normal workweek for each full-time employee shall be 40 hours unless the employee is on an agency-established extended work period.
+- (A) The normal workweek for each full-time employee shall be 40 hours unless the employee is on an agency-established extended work period.
 Except for emergency circumstances, the normal work day is eight hours or 12 hours; the normal workday for Department of Corrections' employees assigned to public or Department of Transportation work squads is ten hours.
-The parties agree that the issue of the hours in a normal work day may be a subject of negotiation at any time during the term of this agreement.

-(B) Management retains the right to schedule its employees; however, the state will make a good faith effort, whenever practical, to provide employees with consecutive hours in the workday and consecutive days in the workweek.

-(C) Work beyond the normal workweek shall be recognized in accordance with the provisions of Rule 60L-34, Florida Administrative Code.

-(D) Management retains the right to approve time off for its employees.
+The parties agree that the issue of the hours in a normal work day may be a subject of negotiation at any time during the term of this agreement. - (B) Management retains the right to schedule its employees; however, the state will make a good faith effort, whenever practical, to provide employees with consecutive hours in the workday and consecutive days in the workweek. - (C) Work beyond the normal workweek shall be recognized in accordance with the provisions of Rule 60L-34, Florida Administrative Code. - (D) Management retains the right to approve time off for its employees.
 However, the state will make a good faith effort, whenever practical, to approve an employee's specific request for time off.
-Failure to approve such requests shall not be grievable under the provisions of Article 6 of this Agreement.

-(E) The state agrees that the assignment of overtime is not to be made on the basis of favoritism.
-In any case where an employee has reason to believe that overtime is being assigned on the basis of favoritism, the employee shall have the right to the grievance procedure under Article 6 herein, to Step 3 of the procedure.
+Failure to approve such requests shall not be grievable under the provisions of Article 6 of this Agreement. - (E) The state agrees that the assignment of overtime is not to be made on the basis of favoritism.
+In any case where an employee has reason to believe that overtime is being assigned on the basis of favoritism, the employee shall have the right to the grievance procedure under Article 6 herein, to Step 3 of the procedure. - (F) Absent a compelling need, an employee who is regularly scheduled to work 12 hour shifts shall not be required to work an extended workday of more than 16 continuous hours.
+Upon working an extended workday, the employee shall be given a minimum of eight hours between shifts before returning for his next shift (whether scheduled or unscheduled).

-(F) The Union agrees to support those changes in Rule 60L-34, Florida Administrative Code that may be required in order for the state to be in compliance with the Fair Labor Standards Act as it is applied to public employees.